Imsai Arasan 23rd Pulikecei: Plot

-In the South Indian kingdom of Cholapuram Paalayam in the year 1771, Raja Mokkaiyappar and his queen, Rani Bhavani Ammaiyar, are desperate for a child, as all their previous twenty-two children have died at birth.
+In the South Indian kingdom of Cholapuram Paalayam in the year 1771, Raja Mokkaiyappar and his queen, Rani Bhavani Ammaiyar, are desperate for a child, as all 22 of their children have died at birth.
 Unknown to them, Bhavani's brother, Sangilimayan, who is also the Rajaguru (high priest), is responsible for the deaths of their children.
 Sangilimayan is shocked to see that his sister has given birth to twins.
-Before informing the king about the birth, he calls the palace astrologer, Chinnavadayaan, who predicts that the elder twin will be incapable of making decisions on his own while the younger one will be smarter.
+Before informing the king about the birth, he calls the palace astrologer, Chinnavadayaan, who predicts that the elder twin will be incapable of making decisions on his own, while the younger twin will be smarter.
 Sangilimayan orders the palace doctor, Kailasakaruppan, to kill the younger one, but Chinnavadayaan tells Sangilimayan that his actions would not be good for the kingdom.
-Instead, Sangilimayan orders the palace doctor to abandon the child in a nearby river.
+Instead, Sangilimayan orders Kailasakaruppan to abandon the child in a nearby river.
 The elder child is named Pulikesi XXIII.
 Maragathavalli, Kailasakaruppan's childless wife, rescues the abandoned child from the river, and the couple decides to raise him as their own, naming him Ukraputhan.

-Twenty-five years pass, and Pulikesi is now the king of Cholapuram Paalayam.
-As foretold, he is foolish as well as lecherous.
-He is a puppet in the hands of Sangilimayan, who collaborates with the British for his own personal gain, and does not attend to the needs of the people of his kingdom.
+25 years pass, and Pulikesi is now the king of Cholapuram Paalayam.
+As foretold, he is foolish and lecherous.
+He is a puppet in the hands of Sangilimayan, who collaborates with the British for personal gain and does not attend to the needs of his kingdom's people.
 Pulikesi also tortures his subjects.
-He creates an outdoor stadium for different castes to fight against each other and punishes his palace guards even when they make the slightest of mistakes; he also uses his guards as targets for shooting practice.
+He creates an outdoor stadium for different castes to fight each other.
+He punishes his palace guards for making even the slightest mistake; he also uses them as targets for shooting practice.
 Ukraputhan, now an educated revolutionary, collaborates with his friends to overthrow the British.
 Ukraputhan falls in love with Vasantha Sundari, who reciprocates his feelings.
 When Ukraputhan plots to overthrow Pulikesi for serving the British, he is shocked to see that they look alike.